gazebosim/gz-sim/README.md

 Homebrew      | [![Build Status](https://build.osrfoundation.org/buildStatus/icon?job=ignition_gazebo-ci-main-homebrew-amd64)](https://build.osrfoundation.org/job/ignition_gazebo-ci-main-homebrew-amd64)
 Windows       | [![Build Status](https://build.osrfoundation.org/job/ign_gazebo-ci-win/badge/icon)](https://build.osrfoundation.org/job/ign_gazebo-ci-win/)

-Ignition Gazebo is an open source robotics simulator.
-Through Ignition Gazebo, users have access to high fidelity physics, rendering, and sensor models.
+Gazebo is an open source robotics simulator.
+Through Gazebo, users have access to high fidelity physics, rendering, and sensor models.
 Additionally, users and developers have multiple points of entry to simulation including a graphical user interface, plugins, and asynchronous message passing and services.

-Ignition Gazebo is derived from [Gazebo](http://gazebosim.org) and represents over 16 years of development and experience in robotics and simulation.
-This library is part of the [Ignition Robotics](https://ignitionrobotics.org) project.
+Gazebo is derived from [Gazebo](http://gazebosim.org) and represents over 16 years of development and experience in robotics and simulation.
+This library is part of the [Gazebo Robotics](https://ignitionrobotics.org) project.

 # Table of Contents